Expiring Data with Time to Live (TTL)¶

 To check the TTL, use the

 SELECT name, heart_rate, TTL(heart_rate) FROM heartrate WHERE pet_chip_id = 123e4567-e89b-12d3-a456-426655440b23;

-The TTL has a value, which is lower than 600 as a few seconds passed between setting the TTL and the SELECT query.
+The TTL has a value that is lower than 600 as a few seconds passed between setting the TTL and the SELECT query.
 If you wait 10 minutes and run this command again, you will get a null value for the heart_rate.